 Anything Else I Should Check?

 Before you go out and by chocolate, try to find out their opinions on these subjects that are related to chocolate:

 - Lead and Cadmium: Some health conscious vegans may be aware that cocoa products can contain significant amounts of certain heavy metals.

 While these heavy metals naturally occur in cocoa and a variety of foods, a study of cocoa powder and chocolate products in US market showed a correlation between cadmium and lead with the percent of cocoa.
-It also showed that cadmium was higher in products from Latin America as opposed to Africa.
+It also showed that cadmium was higher in products from Latin America as opposed to Africa(1).

-Learn more about these issues in our article The Ultimate Guide to Vegan Chocolate.
+You can more about these issues in our article The Ultimate Guide to Vegan Chocolate.

-Vegan Chocolate: Christmas 2021 List
+Vegan Chocolate Christmas List

 For The Dark Chocolate Enthusiast (Really Dark)

 This chocolate is velvety with a touch of bitterness that extra dark chocolate fans love.

-Check it out here (affiliate link*):
+Get some here (affiliate link*):

 For The Orange Chocolate Lovers (Common “Christmas Flavor”)